The Magical Number Seven: An Unexpected Dimensional Threshold in Quantum Communication Complexity

 Using the above two expressions for $P(G=f_k)$ and $P(G=h_k)$, the quantity $\Delta_d$ in \eqref{taskfunction} can be written in exactly the same form as the CGLMP inequality \eqref{CGLMPexpr}.
 Thus, $\max \Delta_d=\max I_d$.

-{\it $\mathbb{G}_d$ with EACC. ---} Let Alice and Bob perform measurements on a shared entangled state and then Bob communicates $\log d$ bits of information.
-Alice (Bob) uses her (his) input $x_1$ ($y_1$) to determine one of two possible local measurements $A_{x_1}$ ($B_{\overline{y}_1}$, where the bar denotes bit-flip operation and is only introduced for simplifying purposes), performed on the entangled state.
-The measurements of Alice and Bob return outcomes denoted $a_{x_1},b_{y_1}\!\in\!\{0,...,d-1\}$ respectively.
-Finally, Bob sends a message $m=b_{y_1}+y_0$ to Alice.
-Alice's bet for the value is $G=x_0+m+a_{x_1}$ The optimality of such a procedure can be shown in the same way as for the classical case.
+{\it $\mathbb{G}_d$ with entanglement assisted classical communication. ---} Let Alice and Bob perform measurements on a shared entangled state and then Alice communicates $\log d$ bits of information.
+Alice (Bob) uses her (his) input $x$ ($y$) to determine one of two possible local measurements $A_{x}$ ($B_{\overline{y}}$, where the bar denotes bit-flip operation and is only introduced for simplifying purposes), performed on the entangled state.
+The measurements of Alice and Bob return outcomes denoted $a_{x},b_{y}\!\in\!\{0,...,d-1\}$ respectively.
+Finally, Alice sends a message $m=a_x+x_0\mod{d}$ to Bob.
+Bob's bet for the value is $G=m-b_{y}\mod{d}$.
+The optimality of such a message in the entanglement assisted classical communication protocol under the assumption of $G=m+b\mod{d}$ is shown in Ref. \cite{TZ16}.
 Since quantum theory can violate the CGLMP inequality, we can go beyond the limitation $\Delta_d\leq 1/2$.
 In table \ref{tab:1}, we have given the optimal values of $\Delta_d$ for $d=2,...,11$.
 For $d=2,...,8$ the maximal violations of the CGLMP can be found in \cite{ADGL02}.
 They can be verified by use of the second level of the Navascues-Pironio-Acin (NPA) hierarchy of quantum correlations \cite{NPA07}.
 For $d=9,10,11$, we have bounded $I_d$ from above using the intermediate level, $Q_{1+ab}$, of the NPA hierarchy and we have proved optimality by reproducing the upper bounds by interior point optimization using semidefinite programs (SDPs) \cite{VB96}.
 The performance of entanglement-assisted strategies in $\mathbb{G}_d$ improves with increasing $d$.